Goudron River: Geography

 This confluence is located at 4.9 km east of the southeastern coast of the estuary of Saint Lawrence, at 5.5 km to the northeast from the center of the village of Saint-Pascal, at 3.2 km north-west of the center of the village of Kamouraska, and at 6.3 km southwest of the center of the village of Saint-Germain-de-Kamouraska.

 Toponymy

-The toponym Rivière Goudron was formalized onDecember 5, 1968 by the Commission de toponymie du Québec.
+The toponym Rivière Goudron was formalized on December 5, 1968 by the Commission de toponymie du Québec.